Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 app->Open("example.cbf", doc, filter2);
 ~~~~

-*PCDM_ReaderFilter::AppendMode_Protect* means that if the loading algorithm finds already existing attribute in the document, it will not be overwritten by attibute from the loading file.
+*PCDM_ReaderFilter::AppendMode_Protect* means that if the loading algorithm finds already existing attribute in the document, it will not be overwritten by attribute from the loading file.
 If it is needed to
 substitute the existing attributes, the reading mode *PCDM_ReaderFilter::AppendMode_Overwrite* must be used instead.

 *AddRead* and *AddSkipped* methods for attributes should not be used in one filter.
 If it is so, *AddSkipped* attributes are ignored during the read.